 As discussed above, our disease burden and impact estimates are derived from our technical partners, the approaches taken towards lives saved are based on ongoing guidance with experts, and the choices about which results to focus on have been determined through extensive consultation with the Board and the broader partnership.

 To complement reporting on full national results, the Global Fund provides more granular country profiles for high-impact countries – those with the greatest disease burden.
-These are available on the Grant Portfolio.
+These are available on the Data Explorer site.

 The Global Fund also makes available information on the progress of individual grants in open data format, accessible via the Global Fund’s Data Service.
 Data from our portfolio are available through our application programming interface (API), where data sets and reports are available for download.
 The API is available on the Data Service.